 Besides paying them off faster, one of the few ways to actually save money on loans you’ve already taken out is to try and refinance your loans with a different lender.
 Particularly if you’re an attractive borrower with a high income and a responsible credit history, refinancing at a lower interest rate could end up saving you thousands of dollars over the term of your loan.

-Unfortunately, a majority of consumers misunderstand how refinancing works, with a full 61% saying that the federal government refinances loans, according to a separate survey from the Student Loan Report.
+Unfortunately, only two-thirds of student loan borrowers are even aware refinancing is an option, according to a recent survey from Student Loan Hero.
 Federal rates are set by Congress, meaning that there’s no revisiting them no matter how sterling your credit score.
 To refinance, you’ll need to work with an outside lender.

 One sort-of exception?
 In some situations you may qualify for what’s called a direct consolidation loan from the government, which may end up saving you some money in the long run if you’re able to switch some of your variable loans into a fixed-rate loan.
 Yet while paying one lender instead of two or three or four is a lot simpler, it might not end up saving you much money: The rate on your new loan will be a weighted average of the loans you took out.